- What is attachment

 These children generally lose the expectation of being protected.
 They develop a lack of trust and attachment security in relationships.

-Their internal working models represent negative views of themselves and/or others, leading to difficulties in forming and maintaining close and emotionally stable relationships.
+Their internal working models represent negative views of themselves or others, leading to difficulties in forming and maintaining close and emotionally stable relationships.

 Children with attachment problems often struggle to regulate emotions and cope with stress, negatively affecting their relationships, mental health outcomes, and general well-being.